cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Port system

-Host state machines MUST implement a port system, where the IBC handler can expose functions to different parts of the state machine (perhaps modules) that can bind to uniquely named ports.
+Host state machines MUST implement a port system, where the IBC handler can allow different modules in the host state machine to bind to uniquely named ports.
 Ports are identified by an `Identifier`.

 Host state machines MUST permission interaction with the IBC handler such that: